For additional assistance, please contact email@example.com.

 All of the raw data is available in csv files (comma seperated values) that can be imported into excel and other analysis software.
 To access the data, just click on the link "download all csv excel files" in the report Overview section.

 Since cells are mostly transparent there will be visible gaps between the edges visible in phase contrast.
 The algorithm assigns a pixel expansion value to fill small gaps.
-The user can override the default value with the following setting:
+The user can override the default value with the following custom code.
+For more information on entering custom codes, please refer to this page: "How to add custom codes".
+This code is applied when movies are tracked.

 # GAP_RADIUS = 1 #